ProofLabDev/prooflab-rs/README.md

 cast wallet import --interactive <PATH_TO_KEYSTORE.json>
 ```

-Finally, to generate and send your proof of your programs execution to Aligned use the zkRust CLI with the `--submit-to-aligned` flag.
+Finally, to generate and send your proof of your programs execution to Aligned use the prooflab-rs CLI with the `--submit-to-aligned` flag.

 ```sh
 cargo run --release -- prove-sp1 <PROGRAM_DIRECTORY_PATH> --submit-to-aligned --keystore-path <PATH_TO_KEYSTORE>